loldenburg/gcp-workflows-demo/README.md

 - Workflow Editor Source Code -> copy from `workflows/workflow.yaml`
 - To speed up the demo, we use the default service account.
 We need to give it **"Secret Manager Secret Accessor" permission** under IAM & Admin.
-- Test the workflow with this payload:
+- Test the workflow with this payload (this will of course fail because you don't have access to my FTP server):

 ```json
 {